Hearing Aid Drop in Clinics

 are held around the Diocese Click here for details

 The diocese is committed to providing support for those who use British Sign Language as their first language.
 There are a number of churches across the diocese who provide BSL support during regular worship.
 The support is provided by Deaf Ministry Teams who are volunteers from within the congregation with various BSL qualifications.

-In addition to the support across hearing congregations there is a monthly Deaf led service held at the Church of the Good Shepherd Farnborough Details
+In addition to the support across hearing congregations there is a monthly Deaf-led service held at the Church of the Good Shepherd in Farnborough.

 Provision in other Christian places of worship across Guildford Diocese: